Control4D: Efficient 4D Portrait Editing with Text: Related Work

 \subsection{NeRF for Dynamic Scenes}

 To expand the success of NeRF into the temporal domain, researchers have pursued the strategy of modeling scenes in 4D domain with time dimension.
 DyNeRF~\cite{Li21} proposes a keyframe-based training strategy to extend NeRF with time-conditioning.
 VideoNeRF \cite{Xian21} learns a spatiotemporal irradiance field directly from a single video and resolves the shape-motion ambiguities in monocular inputs by incorporating depth estimation.
 Meanwhile, NeRFlow \cite{Du20} and DCT-NeRF\cite{Wang21} utilize point trajectories to regularize network optimization.
-Park et al . \cite{Park21a,Park21b}; Pumarola et al. \cite{Pumarola20}; Tretschk et al. \cite{Tretschk21} adopt a similar framework that introduce a separate MLP to predict scene deformations for multi-view and monocular videos, respectively.Another approach for dynamic scenes is DeVRF \cite{Liu}, which adopts a voxel-based representation to model both the 3D canonical space and the 4D deformation field.
+Park et al.\cite{Park21a,Park21b}; Pumarola et al. \cite{Pumarola20}; Tretschk et al. \cite{Tretschk21} adopt a similar framework that introduce a separate MLP to predict scene deformations for multi-view and monocular videos, respectively.Another approach for dynamic scenes is DeVRF \cite{Liu}, which adopts a voxel-based representation to model both the 3D canonical space and the 4D deformation field.
 Additionally, methods including Neuralbody~\cite{Peng20} and ~\cite{Weng, zheng2022structured, liu2021neural, zheng2023avatarrex} leverage parametric body templates as semantic priors to achieve photo-realistic novel view synthesis of complex human performances.
 Recently, to achieve higher quality with lower memory, NeRFPlayer \cite{Song} have decomposed the 4D space into regions of static, deforming, and newly appeared content.
-Meanwhile, HexPlane \cite{Cao_Johnson}, as well as K-Planes \cite{Fridovich23}, have proposed representing 4D scenes using low-rank decompositions using 2D tensors, whereas HumanRF~\cite{HumanRF} employs 3D and 1D tensors.

-Despite numerous efforts in developing efficient and robust 4D representations, there is still a lack of research on editing Dynamic NeRFs.
-Our work is the first to propose a method for editing dynamic 4D NeRF scenes based on Tensor4D~\cite{Shao22}, an efficient 4D NeRF representation, and has achieved very promising results.
+Meanwhile, more compact and efficient representations, such as \cite{Fridovich23, Cao_Johnson, xu20234k4d, HumanRF} are proposed, significantly boosting the rendering quality and efficiency.